DevPicon/iki-nano/README.md

 A native iOS application for running on-device language models using MediaPipe.

+> **Educational Purpose:** This project is designed for learning and educational purposes, demonstrating how to integrate and run large language models on iOS devices using MediaPipe Tasks GenAI.

 ## Features

 - Download and manage language models locally